 The community garden hosts a local group with a global perspective growing and nurturing earth, plants and people.
 We aim for ecological and psychological sustainability.

-Through all our gardening, projects, events, and water collection we thread meditation, healing, transformation and lots of soups.
-Earth is the common ground and we come together from all different pathways using common sense tools to achieve practical things without conflict.
+Through all our gardening, projects, earth is the common ground and we come together from all different pathways using common sense tools to achieve practical things without conflict.